Custom Workflows

 - 3.You have to define and write the scripts.

-- 1.You can implement very fine grained workflows and not restricted by a built-in solution.
+- 1.You can implement very finely grained workflows and you are not restricted by a built-in solution.

-- 2.You can even make the Status field localizable and ensure that all texts are reviewed from different person before you publish a content.
+- 2.You can even make the status field localizable and ensure that all texts are reviewed from a different person before you publish the content.